NREL/sensor-impact-evaluation-and-verification/README.md

 Improve sensor cost analysis using sensor selection module results instead of a simple feature selection, 3/4/2022

 Find a server to store simulation data used for "general_guidance" mode, 5/2

+Refactor and optimize the code by removing hard coding based on exsiting simulation data, 6/10

 Write documentation for preparing simulation data in the "User Defined Analysis" mode, 6/15